Skip To Main Content

 Mounjaro (tirzepatide) is a glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes (T2D) for once-weekly, subcutaneous administration.1

-SURPASS-2 was a 40-week, phase 3, open-label, randomized study of tirzepatide 5, 10, and 15 mg once weekly compared with semaglutide 1 mg once weekly as add-on therapy to metformin in 1879 adults with T2D.2
+SURPASS-2 was a 40-week, phase 3, open-label, randomized study of tirzepatide 5, 10, and 15 mg once weekly compared with semaglutide 1 mg once weekly as add-on therapy to metformin in 1879 adults with type 2 diabetes (T2D).2

 • use of any antihyperglycemic treatment other than metformin in the 3 months prior to screening, and

-• history of proliferative diabetic retinopathy or maculopathy (or nonproliferative diabetic retinopathy requiring acute treatment).2
+• history of proliferative diabetic retinopathy or maculopathy (or nonproliferative diabetic retinopathy requiring acute treatment)

 The SURPASS-2 study is an open-label, 40-week, active-controlled, phase 3 trial that randomized 1879 study participants across the United States, Argentina, Australia, Brazil, Canada, Israel, Mexico, and the United Kingdom in 1:1:1:1 ratio to receive either tirzepatide 5, 10, or 15 mg, or semaglutide 1 mg injection.2

-The primary objective of the study was to demonstrate that tirzepatide 10 and/or 15 mg once weekly are noninferior to semaglutide 1 mg once weekly for mean change from baseline in HbA1c at 40 weeks.2
+The primary objective of the study was to demonstrate that tirzepatide 10 and/or 15 mg once weekly are noninferior to semaglutide 1 mg once weekly for mean change from baseline in glycated hemoglobin (HbA1c) at 40 weeks.2

 SURPASS-2 Study Design2

-Figure description: Study Period I: 1 week of screening and 2-week lead-in period.
-Study Period II: 40-week treatment period.
-The starting dose of tirzepatide was 2.5 mg once weekly for 4 weeks, escalated in 2.5 mg increments every 4 weeks until the assigned dose of 5, 10, or 15 mg was achieved.
+Figure 1 description: SURPASS-2 was a phase 3, 40-week, active-controlled, open-label study in adults with type 2 diabetes where participants were randomized in a 1:1:1:1 ratio to receive tirzepatide (5 mg, 10 mg, or 15 mg) or semaglutide 1 mg once weekly subcutaneously.
+Tirzepatide-treated participants started at a 2.5 mg dose and followed a dose escalation regimen (escalated in 2.5 mg increments every 4 weeks) until the assigned dose was reached, which took up to 20 weeks.
 The starting dose of semaglutide was 0.25 mg once weekly for 4 weeks, escalated to 0.5 mg for 4 weeks, then escalated to the final dose of 1.0 mg.
 Tirzepatide and semaglutide were used in combination with metformin.
-Study Period III: 4-week safety follow-up period.

 Abbreviation: QW = once weekly.